trasba/imsanity/readme.txt

 Imsanity is a plugin that automatically resizes uploaded images that are larger than the configured max width/height

+= Why would I need this plugin? =

+The average computer screen is not big enough to display a 3 megapixel camera-phone image at full resolution.
+A 12 megapixel photograph is about 10 times too large to fit on a standard computer monitor.
+Blog contributors may not understand this and upload large images, even though they will be squashed and displayed much smaller.
+Unless there is a need to archive high-res originals they are at best a waste of disk space.

+Imsanity solves this issue by simply scaling all uploaded images down to a reasonable size for displaying in a browser.

 = Where do I go for support? =

 Documentation and support is available on the plugin homepage at http://verysimple.com/products/imsanity/